The-Monkeys-and-MAUD/MonkeytestJS/README.md

 http://monkeytestjs.io/tests

 Because the test suite is run from a URL, it can be run in a browser tab while you're working.
-Or in a headless browser like [PhantomJS](http://phantomjs.org/) as part of coninuous integration (see [grunt-MonkeytestJS](https://github.com/TheMonkeys/grunt-MonkeytestJS)).
+Or in a headless browser like [PhantomJS](http://phantomjs.org/) as part of continuous integration (see [grunt-MonkeytestJS](https://github.com/TheMonkeys/grunt-MonkeytestJS)).
 Or across a suite of browsers using a service like [BrowserStack](http://www.browserstack.com/).

 Tests can be asynchronous so it's good for AJAX and dynamically generated markup.
 [MonkeyTestJS][1] also comes with a [PHP][2] proxy script for those situations where you need cross domain requests.

 Custom tests are quick to write, but it's also easy to re-use tests across pages.
 You can test things like HTML validation, Google Analytics, character encoding etc. on all pages of your site without writing a test.

 One minute Installation
 -----------------------